 - I Know You're Watching Me: Tintin arrives at the hotel where Captain Haddock is staying and points out the various hidden microphones.
 He also points at the mirror and says it might be a two-way mirror with a camera on the other side.
 Cue Colonel Sponsz watching Tintin on a monitor, pointing directly at him.
 "He's no fool, that boy."

-- It's Always Mardi Gras in New Orleans: The original (serialised) version had green trees and what seemed to be summer in Belgium, despite the fact that the climax of the story takes place during Carnival.
+- It's Always Spring: The original (serialised) version had green trees and what seemed to be summer in Belgium, despite the fact that the climax of the story takes place during Carnival.
 This was pointed out to Hergé, who corrected it in future editions.

 - Kangaroo Court: Tapioca holds one for Bianca Castafiore and the Thompsons.
 You almost end up pitying the man in charge (Castafiore starts singing, the Thompsons protest that their mustaches are not satires but that they've had them since childhood...).